fnreality/kaon/README.md

 # kaon
-An asynchronous database that holds portals instead of data.
-(Technically, an STM for coordinated but asynchronous abstract state managment)
+An asynchronous database that holds portals instead of data; an abstract queued STM.

 Simple Example: